bhavani182005/port-scanner/README.md

     python3 -m portscanner

     ```
-- Option to install it as a tool using setup.py [recommended]
+- Option 2: Install it as a tool using setup.py (recommended)

     ```bash